brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Change] Use compressed css for the SmokyGrey skin.
     - [Bugfix] The Aimeos decorator analysis works now as it should.

+3.3.5 dev
+    - [Bugfix] Added missing composer definition for the class alias loader.

 3.3.4 dev
     - [Bugfix] Analysing of __PHP_Incomplete_Class does not throw errors anymore.
-    - [Bugfix] Regression with the mixup of the two methods of code escaping.

 3.3.3
     - [Bugfix] Fixed the composer dependencies.